d45/test-extensions-api/website/docs/vizext/trex_viz_getstarted.md

 ### Start a web server to host the sample viz extensions

 To use the viz extension samples, you need to start up a web server on your computer to host the HTML pages.
 If you downloaded or cloned the Extensions API repository, you can start the web service in the root directory of the repository on your computer.
-For example, if you downloaded the `extensions-api-preview-main.zip` file to your `Downloads` directory, after you extract the files, the directory would be `extensions-api-preview-main`.
-If you cloned the repository, the directory would be `extensions-api-preview`.
+For example, if you downloaded the `extensions-api-main.zip` file to your `Downloads` directory, after you extract the files, the directory would be `extensions-api-main`.
+If you cloned the repository, the directory would be `extensions-api`.

-1. Navigate to the `extensions-api-preview-main` or `extensions-api-preview` directory.
+1. Navigate to the `extensions-api-main` or `extensions-api` directory.

 2. To install the web server components, run the following npm command to install and build the package:

    **npm run build**

 3. To start the web server, run the following npm command:

    **npm start**

     The start command runs a script to start the web server over port `8765`.
 You only need to install the web server components the first time.
 Subsequently, you can just start the web server, using **npm start**.